Match/mismatch: Match

 Arctic habitats provide an exceptional area in the summer months for migrating birds looking to breed.
-In many areas there is an abundance of seasonal arthropods, an extended duration of a 24-hour photoperiod, and a general scarcity of predators (Schekkerman et al. 2003).
-Shorebirds and Passerines are two of the most speciose groups of birds that rely heavily on the presence of surface swarming Arthropods.
-The shorebirds are a very precocial group of animals that can all move around and feed for themselves on the day they hatch (Tulp & Schekkerman 2008).
-In contrast most Passerines are altricial, and captured arthropods are provisioned by parents until they get reach maturity and gain independence (Tulp & Schekkerman 2008).
+In many areas there is an abundance of seasonal arthropods, an extended duration of a 24-hour photoperiod, and a general scarcity of predators.Shorebirds and Passerines are two of the most speciose groups of birds that rely heavily on the presence of surface swarming Arthropods.
+The shorebirds are a very precocial group of animals that can all move around and feed for themselves on the day they hatch.
+In contrast most Passerines are altricial, and captured arthropods are provisioned by parents until they get reach maturity and gain independence.

 The insects of this region are also characterized by having a very short period of conspicuous activity.
-Many of them overwinter as larvae burrowed in the sediment in a state of diapause, waiting for the snow to melt and the ice to free from the ponds (Maclean & Pitelka 1971).
-Once clear, the animals can continue their development, that can take as long as 7 years (Butler 1982).
+Many of them overwinter as larvae burrowed in the sediment in a state of diapause, waiting for the snow to melt and the ice to free from the ponds.
+Once clear, the animals can continue their development, that can take as long as 7 years.
 Animals in their final year of development will pupate after a short feeding period and will form large ephemeral mating swarms in which copulation will occur.
 Shortly after oviposition will take place and the adult will then die.

-Many arctic breeding waders migrate from areas where abundant calorie rich crustaceans are not a limiting factor in their development and fat storage (Meltofte 1996).
-These aforementioned emerging arthropods’ timing must be highly correlated with the laying of a migrating birds nest to allow for optimal success of the brood.
-Waders are under extreme physiological stress from the migration which requires them to inflate their breast muscles in preparation, as well as shrinking their digestive systems (Meltofte et al. 2008).
+Many arctic breeding waders migrate from areas where abundant calorie rich crustaceans are not a limiting factor in their development and fat storage.
+These aforementioned emerging arthropods' timing must be highly correlated with the laying of a migrating birds nest to allow for optimal success of the brood.
+Waders are under extreme physiological stress from the migration which requires them to inflate their breast muscles in preparation, as well as shrinking their digestive systems.
 These are birds that use an income breeding strategy, and so upon arrival do not have sufficient stores of fat to begin ovulation.
 Upon reaching the arctic, they must rebuild their digestive systems and be physiologically prepared to meet formidable conditions.
-This requires them to find an abundant prey source, and capitalize on it before they will be capable of laying a clutch (Meltofte et al. 2008).
+This requires them to find an abundant prey source, and capitalize on it before they will be capable of laying a clutch.

-If the bird arrives with sufficient time to recover these expended resources and lay their clutch with enough time to hatch at the period that prey density is going to be at its best, they will greatly increase the likelihood that those offspring are going to be given sufficient time to develop before they are forced back out of the arctic (Meltofte et al. 2008).
+If the bird arrives with sufficient time to recover these expended resources and lay their clutch with enough time to hatch at the period that prey density is going to be at its best, they will greatly increase the likelihood that those offspring are going to be given sufficient time to develop before they are forced back out of the arctic.
 If not, they risk a higher likelihood of nest depredation and a greater chance that the chicks will not have enough time to develop, and thus unable to fly independently back to a more temperate climate.